Zak Whitbread

-Zak Benjamin Whitbread (born January 10, 1984) is an American retired professional soccer player who played as a defender.
+Zak Benjamin Whitbread (born March 4, 1984) is an American retired professional soccer player who played as a defender.

 Early life

 Although born in Houston, Texas, United States, Whitbread has spent most of his life in England and Singapore.
 He has lived in Runcorn for most of his life, except for the five years in Singapore when his father, Barry Whitbread, was the Singapore national football team coach during the late 1990s.
 While in Singapore, Whitbread attended St Stephen's School and then United World College of South East Asia.

 Club career

 Liverpool

 While growing up in Runcorn, Whitbread was a fan of Manchester United, but joined Liverpool's Centre of Excellence at the age of eight and worked his way through the academy from under-15s through under-19s before joining the reserve team in 2003.

 His first match in a Liverpool jersey occurred in 2003 in an exhibition match against Thailand during the club's Far East Tour.
 He came on to the pitch after the start of the second half, replacing Neil Mellor.
-Whitbread made his first team debut in the 2004–05 season, and played several games alongside Sami Hyypiä in Liverpool's 2005–06 UEFA Champions League qualification campaign.
+Whitbread made his first team debut on 26 October 2004 in a 3–0 Carling Cup win over Millwall at The New Den, and played several games alongside Sami Hyypiä in Liverpool's 2005–06 UEFA Champions League qualification campaign.
 He spent much of the season on loan at Millwall.